Cairi-S/vegan-Glasgow/documentation/TESTING.md

 EDIT REVIEW

-- Test that only logged in users can access the add review page by manually typing in the route e.g. /review/edit STILL TO TEST WITH FAKE REST_ID
+- Test that only logged in users can access the edit review page by manually typing in the route e.g. /review/edit STILL TO TEST WITH FAKE REST_ID
 - Change the screen size manually and to various mobile device sizes using devTools to verify that the page is responsive.
 - Check that clicking edit buttons on individual restaurant page and My Profile page re-routes user to the 'Edit Review' page and that the restaurant name and review body are autofilled.
 - Click the 'select restaurant' dropdown and make sure only the active restaurant is selectable.